 - Banging – If you hear a few bangs when the furnace turns on and off, this is normal.
-It is usually coming from your ducts as they expand or contract from use.
+It usually comes from your duct system as they expand or contract from use.

 - Whistling – A whistling noise means that air flow is restricted somewhere.
 There could be a hole in a duct or a gap where air is escaping the system.
 Sometimes even just replacing a dirty air filter can fix this as well.

-- Grinding – This is perhaps the scariest noise you will hear, and for good reason.
-A grinding noise in your furnace means two internal parts are touching and they are not suppose to.
+- Grinding – This is the scariest noise you will hear, and for good reason.
+A grinding noise in your furnace means two internal parts are touching and they are not supposed to.
 Ignoring this noise can lead to substantial wear on those parts.

-Obviously, some of the above noises are really quite innocent.
+Obviously, some of the above noises are quite innocent.
 However, some will require immediate attention.
 If you have a furnace making some worrying noises, don’t just let it go unchecked, contact us today.
-Let Minnesota Heating & Air Conditioning get to the bottom of the problem quickly.
+Let Minnesota Heating & Air Conditioning find the underlying cause of the problem quickly.